mchannon/hashsite/licensing.md

 Read the full terms in [WELCOME-KIT.md](WELCOME-KIT.md).

+## Public-interest waivers

+For selected mission-aligned projects that would otherwise fall into the paid buckets, Hashsite may offer a no-cost or reduced-cost license.

+Typical examples include conservation and parks, humanitarian demining, search and rescue, accessibility, education, and public-interest research.

+See [PUBLIC-INTEREST-WAIVER.md](PUBLIC-INTEREST-WAIVER.md) for the request policy.

 ## Broader commercial terms

 For broader deployment, OEM use, affiliate use, source redistribution rights, or organization-wide rollout, see [COMMERCIAL-LICENSE.md](COMMERCIAL-LICENSE.md) or contact **licensing@hashsite.org**.